aekaplan/aekaplan.github.io/_posts/2013-03-21-wireframing.markdown

 <h3>&#8220;Think more, design less&#8221;</h3>
 <p>
-This quote from <a href="http://www.thinkingwithtype.com/" target="_blank">"Thinking with Type"</a> by Ellen Lupton really applies in the real world.
-I spend a lot of time thinking about the user experience and walking through every aspect of my design, asking myself questions like, "Do I need this?" or "Is this too complicated?"
-This critical thinking will prove invaluable when you get to prototyping.
+This quote from <a href="http://www.thinkingwithtype.com/" target="_blank">&#8220;Thinking with Type&#8221;</a> by Ellen Lupton really applies in the real world.
+I spend a lot of time thinking about the user experience and walking through every aspect of my design, asking myself questions like, &#8220;Do I need this? &#8221; or &#8220;Is this too complicated?&#8221; This critical thinking will prove invaluable when you get to prototyping.
 </p>

 <p>